AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 ).

-All helium on earth has secondary origin: originated by a-radioactivity
+All helium on earth has secondary origin: originated by the a-radioactivity

 (accumulates in underground premises, along with natural gas)